cmu-sei/greybox/README.md

 CORE (at http://downloads.pf.itd.nrl.navy.mil/docs/core/core-html/).

 ### Networked Containers ###
-An LXC container is wrapped around each of several instances of Quagga's bgpd, to allow running them side by side as processes on the same host, rather than requiring a dedicated VM, complete with its own running guest kernel, to be wrapped around each individual bgpd instance.
+An LXC container is wrapped around each of several instances of FRR's bgpd, to allow running them side by side as processes on the same host, rather than requiring a dedicated VM, complete with its own running guest kernel, to be wrapped around each individual bgpd instance.